 But today, it’s mostly used to treat varicose veins and swollen legs.
 In fact, people who take Centella before flying have less ankle and leg swelling than those who do not take it, reports one study.
 But how can Centella improve the look of your skin?

-Helps reverse the signs of aging
+Can the super herb reverse the signs of aging?

 By the time you reach your twenties, your skin exfoliation process decreases by 28 percent, causing dead skin cells to accumulate and stick together for long periods of time.
 In your thirties, moisture slows and fat cells start to shrink.
 This can make your skin look dull and thin.
 By the time you reach your forties, collagen is no longer produced.
 Your skin loses its elasticity, resulting in wrinkles and fine lines.

 Finally, by the time your fifties roll around, the skin becomes drier thanks to shrinking oil glands.
 And of course, by the time a woman reaches menopause, a decrease in estrogen levels leaves the skin even drier, thinner, more sensitive and less toned.
 But Centella can help, thanks to its skin rejuvenation properties.
 It’s rich in amino acids, beta-carotene, fatty acids and phytochemicals.
 All of these are signs of aging.

 This super blend of nutrients provides many benefits for the skin, including powerful anti-aging properties that stimulate new cell growth, improves circulation and helps build collagen.
 And as we know collagen is absolutely essential for maintaining a youthful complexion.

 Centella is especially beneficial for improving elasticity or saggy skin.
 It’s for these reasons Centella asiatica has attracted the attention of beauty experts around the world.
 But there’s more to Centella than just beauty.